ePages-de/epages-devportal/_posts/2017/2017-12-07-restdocs-raml.md

 {% image_custom image="/assets/img/pages/blog/images/restdocs-raml-api-console.gif"  width="50" caption="api-console" lightbox  %}

-Please checkout the [README](https://github.com/ePages-de/restdocs-raml){:target="_blank"} for more details.

 ## Next steps

+We are convinced that `restdocs-raml` can help us to keep the benefits of Spring REST Docs by leveraging the additional value that RAML provides.
-We will refactor our documenting tests to output RAML with the help of `restdocs-raml` and improve the project as we proceed.
+That's why we will refactor our documenting tests to output RAML with the help of `restdocs-raml` and improve the project as we proceed.

 There are a few improvements that we already have in mind.